Brake Pad Materials and Technology at Tuoba

 One-Stop OEM Brake Pad Solutions with Proven Capability

-Full OEM Hardware Kits
+Full OEM Brake Pads

 Our brake pads are supplied with complete OEM-matched hardware kits, including clips, springs, shims, and related components.